-Delete on a track that is at the end of net will remove it completely from the design even if Optimise is run afterwards.
+Delete on a track that is at the end of net will remove it completely from the design even • if Optimise is run afterwards.

 With the middle connection routed, this track is selected and the Delete key pressed.
-The track is deleted.
-The nets on each side of the deleted connection retain their original Net Name.

 If Optimise is then run, the connection reappears